Log in

 IN SUMMARY

-The four components of our Milfoil Control Program have been very successful in both keeping the milfoil in check, and in allowing our native aquatic plants to thrive - creating a healthy ecosystem for LSC’s fish and wildlife, and a beautiful lake for all of us to enjoy.
+The five components of our Milfoil Control Program have been very successful in both keeping the milfoil in check, and in allowing our native aquatic plants to thrive - creating a healthy ecosystem for LSC’s fish and wildlife, and a beautiful lake for all of us to enjoy.

 Milfoil Control is just one of the numerous water quality programs the LSCA works on each year.
 Other programs include: the LSC Stormwater Master Plan, the Lake Wise Program, the LSC Watershed Action Plan, and current and future water testing and measurement programs.
 These water quality improvement projects are funded by grants earned by the LSCA, allocations from the towns of Wells and Poultney, and your membership contributions and donations.